The Squad: A Star Wars Story

-Trooper FD-472 had at last pieced together his situation.
+Trooper FD-472 had fully pieced together the gravity of his situation.

 And, yeah there was that.

-He decided his only move left was to return to base camp.
-But without his blaster.
-That was a serious problem.
-His squad mate was gone.
-Not only that, they’d failed to recover the squad leader.
-And the trooper had fled in terror.
+Even if he made it back, he’d meet a rough fate.
+They’d failed to recover the squad leader.
 And they’d found but just as quickly lost the Rebels.
 He had no position to report.
 No status report to share.
 His status was failure.
-He wished the monster had taken him.

-He was so consumed in this thought that he hadn’t even realized that he’d entered the clearing with the base camp.
+He was so consumed in this that he hadn’t even realized that he’d entered the clearing with the base camp.
 What was once a textbook example of Imperial order, a perfect base camp — the squad leader had made sure of that — was a scene of chaos.
 Packs ripped open, equipment tossed about.
 The lieutenant and squad members were nowhere to be seen.
-What had once been an ache of failure became utter despair.
-All of his failures had led to this.
-Nothing was left for him.
-Everything was gone – torn away.
+Failure became utter despair at the sight.

 Was it The Rebels?
-The monster?
+Or maybe there really was monster?
 These two seemed the most likely culprits.
 Rebels in the area, the trap, the dead squad leader – Rebels made a lot of sense.
-But that creature he encountered.
-It was capable of this – the missing troopers, the destroyed camp.
-But it didn’t really look like a creature had attacked, either.
+But the commlink message rang in his ears.
+A creature would be capable of all this – the missing troopers, the destroyed camp.
+But it didn’t really look like it.
 The destruction would be primal, gory.
 But his job wasn’t to decide.
 He needed to report.

 But first, he needed to sort out this mess.